Last Updated on

 Definitions of Mindfulness According to Experts:

-The following people have all dedicated their lives to mindfulness, but how do they define it?
+The following people have all dedicated their lives to mindfulness.
+Read on to learn how they define the concept.

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”

 Thich Nhat Hanh

 “Mindfulness shows us what is happening in our bodies, our emotions, our minds, and in the world.
 Through mindfulness, we avoid harming ourselves and others.”

 Daniel J. Siegel

 “Mindfulness in its most general sense is about waking up from a life on automatic, and being sensitive to novelty in our everyday experiences. . . .
 Instead of being on automatic and mindless, mindfulness helps us awaken, and by reflecting on the mind we are enabled to make choices and thus change becomes possible.”

 “Mindfulness isn’t just about knowing that you’re hearing something, seeing something, or even observing that you’re having a particular feeling.
 It’s about doing so in a certain way—with balance and equanimity, and without judgment.
 Mindfulness is the practice of paying attention in a way that creates space for insight.”

 “Mindfulness is the aware, balanced acceptance of the present experience.
 It isn’t more complicated than that.
 It is opening to or receiving the present moment, pleasant or unpleasant, just as it is, without either clinging to it or rejecting it.”